Sivayogeith/mushroom-clicker/README.md

 <img width="1920" alt="Screenshot 2024-10-21 at 5 14 37 PM" src="https://github.com/user-attachments/assets/5df08e5f-7a42-490b-87e6-4d9c037b5582">

 ## Where to Play
 This game is made with [Idle Game Maker](https://orteil.dashnet.org/igm/).
-You can play the game by clicking the following link: [Mushroom Clicker!](https://orteil.dashnet.org/igm/index.html?g=ys0Tdq9p)
+You can play the game by clicking either of the following links: [IGM](https://orteil.dashnet.org/igm/index.html?g=ys0Tdq9p) or [Github.IO](https://sivayogeith.github.io/mushroom-clicker)

 ## How to Play
 1. Click the big mushroom button to collect mushrooms.